PrincetonUniversity/removing_tedium/01_suppressing_duo/README.md

 $ kill -9 <process-id>
 ```

+### X11 Forwarding with SSH Multiplexing

+If you are using ssh multiplexing AND the first connection you made did
+not use X11 forwarding then none that follow will do so either and
+attempting to add -Y/-X is useless.
+In this case you have to close all
+ssh connections to the machine (ALL is very important - it has to ask
+you for password/username/duo again) and then reconnect making sure that
+the first connection uses -Y/-X flag.

 ### X11 Forwarding

 If you are on a Mac and you experience problems with X11 forwarding then try adding the following lines to the bottom of `~/.ssh/config`: